kumuluz/kumuluzee-samples/kumuluzee-logs-simple/README.md

 # KumuluzEE simple logging sample

-> Build a REST service which utilizes the default logging implementation to log basic metrics and pack it as a KumuluzEE microservice
+> Build a REST service which utilizes the default logging implementation by java.util.logging to log basic metrics and pack it as a KumuluzEE microservice

-The objective of this sample is to demonstrate how to use the default logging implementation to log basic metrics.
+The objective of this sample is to demonstrate how to use the default logging implementation by java.util.logging to log basic metrics.

 ## Requirements